Types of Degrees Health Professions Majors Are Getting

 Online Health Professions Programs

-In the 2018-2019 academic year, 4,078 schools offered some type of health professions program.
+In 2018-2019, 4,078 schools offered a health professions program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||5,289||409|